The Higgs branch of Heterotic ALE instantons: The heterotic and little string theories The E8xE8 heterotic and (e') little string theories

 in the $Spin(32)/\mathbb{Z}_2$ case,\footnote{\ The 0 curve (which can never appear in the construction of 6D SCFTs) decorated by a $\mathfrak{usp}$ gauge algebra is necessarily a $\mathbb{P}^1$ with $\mathbb{C}\times \mathbb{P}^1$ normal bundle \cite{Bhardwaj:2015oru}.} whereas as

-in the $E_8 \times E_8$ case.\footnote{\ This was already observed in \cite{Hanany:1997gh}.} In the above ``electric quivers'' we have used standard F-theory notation \cite{Aspinwall:1997ye,DelZotto:2014hpa}, and this is because both heterotic string setups can be mapped via S and T-dualities (as explained above) to a configuration of compact curves ($\mathbb{P}^1$'s) of negative self-intersection 0, 1 or 2 in 6D Type IIB with varying axiodilaton (with $\mathbb{C}^2$ internal space and seven-branes wrapped on the noncompact curves indicated by $[H]$, providing an $H$ flavor group).
+in the $E_8 \times E_8$ case.\footnote{\ This was already observed in \cite{Hanany:1997gh}.} In the above ``electric quivers'' we have used standard F-theory notation \cite{Aspinwall:1997ye,DelZotto:2014hpa} (see also the review \cite{Heckman:2018jxk}),\footnote{\ Briefly, $\overset{\mathfrak{g}}{n}$ denotes an algebraic curve ($\mathbb{P}^1$) in the base of F-theory with negative self-intersection $n$ and hosting a gauge algebra $\mathfrak{g}$; $[F]$ denotes a noncompact flavor curve, i.e. a base divisor hosting an algebra $\mathfrak{f}$.
+Adjacency of two curves means transversal intersection, unless otherwise stated.} and this is because both heterotic string setups can be mapped via S and T-dualities (as explained above) to a configuration of compact curves ($\mathbb{P}^1$'s) of negative self-intersection 0, 1 or 2 in 6D Type IIB with varying axiodilaton (with $\mathbb{C}^2$ internal space and seven-branes wrapped on the noncompact curves indicated by $[H]$, providing an $H$ flavor group).
 Not all compact curves may be simultaneously shrunk to a point; the size of the curve which remains finite sets the mass scale $M_\text{s}$ of the LST \cite{Bhardwaj:2015oru}.
-Let us focus on the ($e$) theory.
+Let us focus on the $(e)$ theory.
 We can add the $\mathbb{C}^2/\Gamma_G$ orbifold to the heterotic string with $N$ small instantons (i.e. the four internal dimensions span a singular K3 surface), and turn \eqref{eq:little1} into the $(e')$ theory, with the following F-theory configuration of curves:\footnote{\ The quiver for $(o')$ can be found in \cite{Intriligator:1997kq}.}

 This is \emph{not} the end of the story however, as the presence of the orbifold generically requires (in order to have a well-defined Weierstrass model in F-theory) further blowups in the base.
-These extra blow-up modes are interpreted in terms of 6d conformal matter after \cite{DelZotto:2014hpa}.
+These extra blow-up modes are interpreted in terms of 6D conformal matter after \cite{DelZotto:2014hpa}.
 For more general $(e')$ theories, characterized by an embedding (injective homomorphism) $\mu_\text{L,R}: \Gamma_G \to E_8$ (one per $E_8$ factor, left and right, of the $E_8\times E_8$ string) one obtains more general F-theory geometries, dictated by the commutant of the embedding in $E_8 \times E_8$.
 The latter have been determined in \cite{DelZotto:2022ohj,DelZotto:2022xrh} building upon \cite{Aspinwall:1997ye,DelZotto:2014hpa,Frey:2018vpw}, and have the structure